neo-project/docs/docs/en-us/reference/rpc/latest-version/api/closewallet.md

 > Before you can invoke this method you must:
 >
 > 1. Install the plugin [RpcServer](https://github.com/neo-project/neo-plugins/releases)
-> 2. Open a wallet using the method openwallet.
+> 2. Call the RPC method `openwallet` to open the wallet first.

 ## Example